web-infra-dev/rsbuild/packages/document/docs/en/guide/basic/html-template.md

 ## Set Template Parameters

 In HTML templates, you can use a variety of template parameters.
-The template parameters injected by Builder by default include:
+The template parameters injected by Rsbuild by default include:

 ```ts
 type DefaultParameters = {